 1. How does this verse deepen our understanding of God's character and His relationship with creation?
-2. How does this passage challenge modern cultural assumptions about identity, purpose, or morality?
+2. How should this truth about Intercession for Sodom shape our daily decisions and priorities?
 3. What connections can we trace from this verse to Jesus' life, death, and resurrection?